eyana-m/py_airports/README.md

 1. CSV file per state/region, which contains the following:
   * All zipcodes
   * Nearest airport (code, lat and long) of each zipcode

-## Business Use Case
-1. Sales Territory Planning
-  * Determine if any targeted location can easily be accessed.

 ## Notes